gazebosim/gz-physics/tutorials/09-set-up-physics-engine-tpe.md

 depending on the design target, we can link the external physics engine library in `CMakeLists.txt` of the plugin, assuming the physics engine library is already installed.
-In our case, [TPE](https://github.com/gazebosim/gz-physics/tree/main/tpe) is natively developed inside Ignition Physics and hence the `lib` folder.
+In our case, [TPE](https://github.com/gazebosim/gz-physics/tree/main/tpe) is natively developed inside Gazebo Physics and hence the `lib` folder.

 We declare and implement the \ref gz::physics::FeatureList "FeatureList" interfacing with the physics engine API inside `plugin\src` folder